Lab 5 - SN2 Reactions of Alkyl Halides

 In-Lab Questions

-Question 4: Write balanced equations for all substitution reactions that took place between the alkyl halides and NaI.
+Write balanced equations and draw the mechanism for all substitution reactions that took place between the alkyl halides and NaI.
 Propose intermediates or transition states for each reaction.